 Trailhead parking is often limited.
 If you’re coming with other buddies, consider carpooling.

 Be extra careful in trailhead parking lots after dark.
 Limited visibility increases the danger of an accident and can lend itself to other trailhead safety issues.

 Stay alert.
 Many wild animals come out at night to forage for food.
 Leave them alone and give them a wide berth.
-Coyotes, deer, raccoons, opossums, and skunks are just a few that you might run across.
+Coyotes, deer, bears, raccoons, opossums, and skunks are just a few that you might run across.

 Bring Your Cellphone

 Cellphones can be a great safety tool though cellphone use during your hike may be discouraged due to light pollution or annoyance to other night hikers.